Skip to main content

 Can my vehicle be modified?

-Depending on the nature of your impairment, you may be eligible for funding for vehicle modifications through ACC, the Ministry of Health, or Veterans’ Affairs. .
+Depending on the nature of your impairment, you may be eligible for funding for vehicle modifications through ACC, the Disability Support Services (DSS), or Veterans’ Affairs. .

 You will need to have an assessment carried out to see if you are eligible.